guru6910/Interview.md/Devops/Question.md

 - Build: Write the code to create the software.
 - Test: Check the software to make sure it works correctly.
 - Deploy: Launch the software so people can use it.
-- Maintain: Fix issues and improve the software over time
+- Maintain: Fix issues and update and adding the new features.

 2. explain waterfall methodology.